ystaggl/quartz/content/Work/Template Progress.md

 - [ ] RNDE

 Major Bugs:
+- [ ] text floating on top of images that have padding applied, see CARE
 - [x] python bug crash
 - [ ] Gaps between elements with dark footers
 	- Fix: Every element needs to have background color applied, not just the topmost.
 - [x] /Spalten vertical alignment doesn't work
 - [ ] Small font sizes have too large line height (caused by p default font size)
 	- We are skipping this for now
-- [ ] Padding on images causes them to distort:
+- [x] Padding on images causes them to distort:
 	- Only applies to images with a modified resolution, easy workaround is to disable this functionality.